msurdeanu/my-alerts-app/README.md

 Uses Java as programming language and Vaadin as UI framework.

 This tool is perfect for small teams, mainly composed by developers.
-Any developer with basic Javascript knowledge can create and maintain alerts created with MyAlerts.
+Any developer with basic Groovy knowledge can create and maintain alerts created with MyAlerts.
 Since alert definition is in pure Groovy, the power of the tool is huge and offers the freedom to do almost everything you want.

+[Groovy](https://groovy-lang.org/) is a programming language quite similar with Java.

 ## Technology stack